aoeaec/simpleapi/README.md

 4. Once the image is built, run ::`docker run -d -p 8080:8080 -t spring-boot `

 Postman collection is added in the project as SimpleAPI.postman_collection.json

+Following credentials are needed to access the application Username : user
+Password : password
+The postman collection has Authorisation header attached.

+LDAP is also configured and can be used with the application by making small change to SecurityConfig class.

+Tasks Covered

+Task 1 :
+ - Accepting large amount of transactions per second - The response time for saving transaction is less than 100 ms
+ - Data needs to be stored in the database for reporting - We are using in memory H2 database

+Task 2 :
+ - Date must not be in the past
+ - Total cost of transaction must not exceed 5000
+ - Product must be active

+Task 3 :
+ - Total cost of transactions per customer
+ - Total cost of transactions per product
+ - Number of transactions sold to customer from Australia

+Task 4 :
+ - Add security to webservice